 The Image metrics section in the Amazon Bedrock Overview dashboard offers valuable insights into the usage of Image models in Amazon Bedrock.

-The Logs section of the Amazon Bedrock Overview dashboard provides detailed insights into the usage and performance of LLM requests.
+The Logs section of the Amazon Bedrock Overview dashboard in Elastic provides detailed insights into the usage and performance of LLM requests.
 It enables you to monitor key details such as model name, version, LLM prompt and response, usage tokens, request size, completion tokens, response size, and any error codes tied to specific LLM requests.

 The detailed logs provide full visibility into raw model interactions, capturing both the inputs (prompts) and the outputs (responses) generated by the models.
 This transparency enables you to analyze and optimize how your LLM handles different requests, allowing for more precise fine-tuning of both the prompt structure and the resulting model responses.
 By closely monitoring these interactions, you can refine prompt strategies and enhance the quality and reliability of model outputs.